-Once all the members of a conference committee have been appointed, one of the conference committee chairs must obtain the conference committee folder from the Secretary of the Senate or the Chief Clerk of the House, as appropriate.
+Once the conference committee is formed, one of the conference committee chairs must obtain the conference committee folder from the Secretary of the Senate or the Chief Clerk of the House, as appropriate.
 The folder contains documentation regarding the appointment of the conference committee and other related information.
 The folder is brought to the Amendment Office so that the conference committee request can be recorded and the conference committee report can be prepared (the report includes a cover sheet, the opposite house amendments if adoption is being recommended, and conference committee amendments, if any).
 The folder also is used by the Amendment Office to track the progress of the preparation of the conference committee report.
 Note that as a general rule, the folder should be brought to the Amendment Office only after the conference committee members have reached an agreement regarding a recommendation.
 If the conference committee folder is brought to the Amendment Office before an agreement is reached, the Amendment Office still logs the report request, but the report cannot be completed until the drafter is made aware of what recommendations the conference committee is making.

 Once the Amendment Office receives the folder, a drafter from the legislative function of the Office of Policy Analysis is assigned to prepare the cover sheet and conference committee amendments, if any.
 Note that the cover sheet and conference committee amendments must be prepared with scrupulous care.
 Typically, conference committee reports are needed in the final days and waning hours of the legislative session, and they may be considered with much haste in the Senate and House.

 To draft the conference committee report cover sheet, the drafter must have the recommendation of the conference committee.
 The recommendations of the conference committee can be to:

-- adopt all of the amendments of the opposite house; - adopt all of the amendments of the opposite house and adopt additional conference committee amendments; - adopt some of the amendments of the opposite house and reject the other amendments of the opposite house; - adopt some of the amendments of the opposite house, reject the other amendments of the opposite house, and adopt additional conference committee amendments; - reject all of the amendments of the opposite house; or - reject all of the amendments of the opposite house and adopt new conference committee amendments.
+adopt all of the amendments of the opposite house;

+- reject all of the amendments of the opposite house; or - reject all of the amendments of the opposite house and adopt new conference committee amendments.

-Note that, if the conference committee is recommending that any or all of the opposite house amendments be adopted, conference committee amendments can amend those opposite house amendments.
-Note also that, if the conference committee is recommending the adoption of the opposite house amendments with additional amendments (whether or not the additional amendments "touch" the opposite house amendments), the preference is to reject the opposite house amendments and create a set of conference committee amendments that encompasses all of the conference committee's recommendations.
-This allows for the creation of a reprint of the bill that reflects all of the recommendations of the conference committee.
+Note that, if the conference committee is recommending that some or all of the opposite house amendments be adopted along with additional amendments, the preference is to reject the opposite house amendments and create a set of conference committee amendments that encompasses all of the conference committee's recommendations.
+This allows for the creation of a reprint of the bill that reflects the recommendations of the conference committee.

 After the recommendation of the conference committee has been obtained, the drafter then creates the cover sheet electronically.
 The conference committee report cover sheet identifies the bill number, the Senate and House third reading calendar numbers, and the decision of the conference committee, setting out new amendments if required.
 (See p.
-302, "Sample Conference Committee Report Cover Sheet.")
+308, "Sample Conference Committee Report Cover Sheet.")
 All information identified on the cover sheet, except for the decision of the conference committee, is automatically inserted in the cover sheet when it is initially generated.
 Space is also provided for the drafter to insert the decision of the conference committee and for the members of the conference committee to sign one copy of the cover sheet.

-Any conference committee amendments are usually prepared by the drafter of the conference committee cover sheet, but also may be prepared by committee staff.
+Conference committee amendments are usually prepared by the drafter of the conference committee cover sheet, but also may be prepared by committee staff.
 (Note that this is different than the drafting of the conference committee report cover sheet, which is always drafted by a drafter in the legislative function of the Office of Policy Analysis.)
 The amendments are prepared electronically in the same manner that other amendments are prepared, with the conference committee being the sponsor.